anpatton/basic-nba-tutorials/team_ratings/how_to_make_team_ratings.md

 better/faster/simpler way to do some of this, but this is my first pass and it seems to work well.
 It takes in the schedule dataframe and the value for the sd and outputs a list of 1s and 0s where the home team is predicted to win across all the games.
+Important note - if we assume that the team ratings are normally distributed we can actually skip the simulation.
+However, I wanted to show the simulation code since that’s probably more of use to people than various forms of \_norm.

 ``` r
 simulate_season <- function(schedule, sd = 2.2) {